Carnegie Mellon University

 In 2009, the United States Patent and Trademark Office granted registered trademark status to the new Scottish terrier mascot & design.

-Also, words such as (THE) "TARTAN(S)", "CARNEGIE INSTITUTE OF TECHNOLOGY", "CARNEGIE TECH", and "MY HEART IS IN THE WORK", are used by the university as trademarks but are not registered marks.
+(THE) "TARTAN(S)", "CARNEGIE INSTITUTE OF TECHNOLOGY", "CARNEGIE TECH", and "MY HEART IS IN THE WORK", are used by the university but are not registered trademarks with the USPTO. .
 Carnegie Mellon asserts ownership over its name and any other current or future mark, logo, insignia, seal, crest, design, or symbol which has come to be associated with the university.

-Carnegie Mellon has a unique Tartan that was originally created for our founder, Andrew Carnegie.
+Carnegie Mellon has a unique Tartan originally commissioned by and created for our founder, Andrew Carnegie.
 The replication of this Tartan on merchandise must be approved by the Trademark Licensing Office.

 Contact the director of the Trademark Licensing Office 412-268-3904 or marano@andrew.cmu.edu.